-Maine hospital registrars: We would also like to extend our thanks to the Maine hospitals for reporting cancer cases to the Maine Cancer Registry.
+Maine hospital registrars:

+We would like to extend our thanks to the Maine hospitals for reporting cancer cases to the Maine Cancer Registry.
 Without their support this report would not be possible.

-Burgess Advertising & Associates, Inc. for donations of services in producing this report.
+Burgess Advertising & Associates, Inc.

-Additional information and copies may be obtained from: The Maine Cancer Registry 11 State House Station Key Bank Plaza, 4th Floor Augusta, ME 04333-0011 Tel: (207) 287-5272 Fax: (207) 287-4631
+Additional information and copies may be obtained from:

+Maine Cancer Registry

+Division of Community Health

+Bureau of Health

+Department of Human Services

+Key Plaza - 4th Floor

+11 State House Station

+Augusta, Maine 04333-0011

+Tel: (207) 287-5272 Fax: (207) 287-4631